lacroixdesign/middleman-template/README.md

     rake deploy

 Requires a Github repo to be set for `origin`.
 This will build + clean, then deploy to the `gh-pages` branch of the Github repo.
-Deployed site will be availale after about 10 minutes.